Coder-Pham/Flutter-App-Build/Login_BLoC/README.md

 - So now, we have **BLOC** to use, but what if its children widgets need to use **BLOC**, we can't initialize every **BLOC** in every widgets.
     - So we init ONLY ONE **BLOC**.
     - And when its children need it, we pass **BLOC** as a argument.

+## Submit Button

+After validate successful username and password, we should able to submit a form.
+There are many ways to do it:
+- Use *dart: async*, OK but not fulfill all requirement.
+- *Custom code* it still OK but not use much Stream helpers, then it looks quite goofy.
+- **rxdart** 3rd party package, it's new and **Stream** merging possibilities.

+(**NEXT:** RxDart is studied in RxDart.md)